 Daniel Perez Is Serving a Life Sentence in the Lansing County Correctional Facility for First-Degree Murder & Sexually Abusing Children

-Daniel Perez was convicted of 20 counts of sexual abuse of children, with victims ranging in age from only 8 years old to 16, according to his sex offender registry in Kansas.
-His charges include rape, aggravated criminal sodomy, sexual exploitation of a child, aggravated assault with a deadly weapon, and murder.
+Daniel Perez was convicted of 20 counts of sexual abuse of children, with his victims ranging in age from 8 to 16, according to the sex offender registry in Kansas.
+His charges included rape, aggravated criminal sodomy, sexual exploitation of a child, aggravated assault with a deadly weapon and murder.
 The murder victim, Patricia Hughes, was a 26-year-old wife and mother who lived at Angel’s Landing.

-One of the survivors, Sara, told Oxygen that when Perez raped her repeatedly, he would say he was “fixing” her.
+One of the survivors, Sara, told Oxygen in 2020 that when Perez raped her repeatedly, he would say he was “fixing” her.

 His sex offender registry indicates he began abusing children in 2001, and the abuse spanned more than a decade, ending in 2015.
-He is required to register for life, although he is serving a life sentence for his crimes.
+He is required to register for life even though he is serving a life sentence for his crimes.